geek2gether/Apache-Guacamole-Theme/README.md

 # Apache-Guacamole-Theme

+If you stumbled on this repo it means you are looking for a custom theme for Apache guacamole or you watched my youtube video.
+The template theme i have is 100% free to use.
 The geek2gether-theme.jar file is a container type file like a .zip archive, which means it contains files.
 You should be able to use archive manager programs like 7-zip to open the .jar file and view/edit the files contained within it.

 The internal file structure is basically: